skillitzimberg/suggestions/README.md

 ## Known Bugs
 I believe it is working as requested.
 However, it is very clunky code.
 Duct tape and superglue version.

+Modal display is not working on gh-pages.
+All know dependencies are present.
+Cause unknown at the moment.

 ## Support and contact details

 Contact the author at [commandinghands@gmail.com](mailto:commandinghands@gmail.com).